Becoming a successful entrepreneur is a question many of us will ask. In fact, it’s a question I recently came across on Quora:

 There are things that we can predict, we can anticipate trends.
 But with the unexpected, it’s much harder.

-“As an entrepreneur, change presents an opportunity.
-Your business may fail but you, as an entrepreneur, have new opportunities.”
+That being said, as an entrepreneur, change presents an opportunity.
+Your business may fail but you, as an entrepreneur, have new opportunities.

 Unconsciously, I lived through this.